-If there was a strand weaving through all sectors of health care—education and workforce—North Carolina Area Health Education Centers, NC AHEC, would be that thread.
+If there is a strand weaving through all sectors of health care—education and workforce—NC AHEC would be that thread.

 NC AHEC’s mission is to provide and support educational activities and services with a focus on primary care in rural communities and those with less access to resources to recruit, train, and retain the workforce needed to create a healthy North Carolina.
 We envision a state where every North Carolinian is healthy and supported by an appropriate and well-trained health workforce that reflects the communities it serves.

 What does this mean for you, as a resident of North Carolina?

 It means that, through our continuing professional development programs, your family doctor, your dentist, your pharmacist, the staff in your local hospital, receive affordable training and continuing education—not just for state licensure and specialty certification—but also to keep them up to date on new research, emerging technologies, best practices, and the latest advancements in their fields.

 Our practice support teams ensure that medical practices, especially those in rural locations, have the help they need to evolve with the ever-changing health care system—from electronic health records to Medicaid reform—ultimately reducing costs and improving quality of care, no matter where you live.

 NC AHEC library services support the clinical, educational, and research activities of medical professionals and students throughout the state.
 Rural family physicians in the mountains, nursing students near the coast, and mental health professionals in the piedmont all have access to AHEC librarians and the AHEC Digital Library.